 Suede is a great option if you want to swap the punky vibe of leather jackets for something sophisticated, classy, and authentic.
 Not that a suede jacket can’t also look badass.
 Check out this dashing suede bomber jacket by Dunhill to see what we mean.

 Classic British brand Dunhill’s expertise lies in crafting quality menswear from premium materials.
-This suede jacket was made in Italy and has the kind of fit you normally only get from a tailored suit.
+This jacket was made in Italy from smooth black suede and is designed for a relaxed cut.
 The mixed metal hardware offers an exquisite final touch.

-Suede is in its element when teamed with other casual yet luxurious materials, such as high-quality denim jeans, a button-down shirt, and a smart pair of boots.
-Or match this Dunhill suede jacket with other earthy tones like tan and olive for the ultimate weekend-warrior look.
+Suede is in its element when teamed with other casual yet luxurious materials, such as high-quality chinos and a pair of luxury sneakers.

-If you are still unconvinced by the cool factor delivered by a leather jacket, this Saint Laurent Leather Trucker will leave you in no doubt.
-Everything about the jacket exudes confidence and charisma.
+If you are still unconvinced by the cool factor delivered by a leather jacket, this Hugo Boss leather trucker will leave you in no doubt.
+Everything about the trucker jacket exudes confidence and charisma.